top of page

 Artist Statement:

 Over the past eight years, Maria Schechter has developed a sustainable artistic practice rooted in research, material responsibility, and craft-based processes.
 This long-term commitment has shaped not only how she makes her work, but why she creates.
 Sustainability, for her, is not a singular solution but an evolving methodology—one that considers environmental impact, historical continuity, and the ethics of making.
 These concerns form the foundation of her work.
+Marie's work brings together a range of sustainable approaches, including material choices, process-driven techniques, and slow, deliberate methods of production.
+Craft-based practices play a central role, acting as both a conceptual framework and a physical language within the work.
+Through painting, photography and sculpture, she explores and innovates on how nature and space can carry layered meanings across time, connecting personal experience with soil memory.

 Research has been a vital component of her work.
 In particular, her engagement with visual and architectural references from history has informed both the aesthetic and conceptual direction of her projects bringing her closer in relation to the earth.
 She is drawn to how sacred practices are being reborn in the studios of artists around the world.
 She believes sites of resonance—places where material, symbol, and belief converge give birth to new ideas.
-These historical influences are not reproduced directly, but translated through contemporary materials and sustainable processes, allowing the work to exist in dialogue with the past while remaining grounded in present.
+These historical influences are not reproduced directly, but translated through contemporary materials, historical practices and sustainable processes, allow the work to exist in dialogue with the past while remaining grounded in present.

 Artist Bio:

-Maria Medina-Schechter (United States, b.1976) is an American interdisciplinary artist, born in Pasadena, California.
-MycoMaria has been an artist for 30 years and earned a Bachelor of Fine Arts from Cornish College of the Arts in Seattle, Washington, and pursued graduate studies at New York University working toward a master’s degree in Visual Art Administration.
+Maria Schechter is an American interdisciplinary artist.
+She has been an artist for 30 years and earned a Bachelor of Fine Arts from Cornish College of the Arts in Seattle, Washington, and pursued graduate studies at New York University working toward a master’s degree in Visual Art Administration.
 She later completed a Master in International Business at Schiller International University in Heidelberg, Germany.
-In 2018, Schechter’s career was interrupted by a car accident caused by an impaired driver, resulting in a spinal cord injury that left her unable to work for several years.
-During her recovery, she reconnected with her practice through alternative healing, studying medicinal mushrooms such as turkey tail to address inflammation following multiple surgeries to her arms and hands as well as her spine.
-This exploration led to an in-depth study of natural materials and its integration into her art-making process.
-Today, Maria is entering her eight year of a fully sustainable artistic practice using only sustainable materials.